rikhuijzer/blog/posts/writing-effectively.md

 description = "Why writing should be valuable to the reader."
 +++

-According to McEnerney (2015), academics are trained to be poor writers.
+According to \citet{tMcEnerney}, academics are trained to be poor writers.
 Eventually, they end up in his office and tell, while crying, that their careers might end soon.
 One reason why academics are poor writers is that they are *expert writers*.
 Expert writers are not experts in writing but are experts who write.